halait/sourcebase/README.md

 # Sourcebase
-My freelance marketing website.
-Made with Hugo.
+My freelance marketing website, made with Hugo.
+Click [https://sourcebase.ca](https://sourcebase.ca/) to see it live.